Warner Sallman: Biography

-Sallman was a lifelong member of the Swedish Evangelical Mission Covenant of America (which was later renamed the Evangelical Covenant Church, an Evangelical Protestant denomination.
+Sallman was a lifelong member of the Swedish Evangelical Mission Covenant of America (now the Evangelical Covenant Church), an Evangelical Protestant denomination.

-Warner died on May 25, 1968 at the age of 76.
+Warner died on May 25, 1968, at the age of 76.

 Paintings

 Sallman is best known for his Head of Christ, which was painted in 1940.
+This painting has been widely reproduced and is one of the most recognized images of Jesus.
 Over 500 million copies have been sold, and are used in churches of several Christian denominations, as well as for private devotional use.

 Sallman is also well known for his rendition of the popular image Christ at Heart's Door.
 Other popular images produced from 1942 to 1950 include Christ in Gethsemane, The Lord is My Shepherd, and Christ Our Pilot.

-The vast collection of his original works, including Head of Christ, is owned by Anderson University.
+A vast collection of his original works, including Head of Christ, is owned by Anderson University.
 Warner Press, the publishing arm of the Church of God in Anderson, Indiana, holds the copyright and distribution rights to all Warner Sallman images.

 Sallman also created a lesser-known work called The Ascension of Christ.
 This painting, which is owned by and located at the First Covenant Church in Iron Mountain, Michigan, measures 20 feet wide by 23 feet high.
 The painting was done in one of the large meeting rooms on the campus of North Park College (now University) in Chicago and shipped in two large rolls to Iron Mountain, where it was installed by the men of the church on the wall above the choir loft.
 Sallman came to Iron Mountain to put finishing touches on the painting and attend the dedication at First Covenant Church in May, 1952.
 It is believed to be the largest painting done by the artist.

 Sallman named the eleven apostles in the painting (from left to right) James, the lesser; Philip; Matthew; Thaddeus; James, the elder, son of Zebedee; Thomas, the doubter; John, brother of James; Andrew, brother of Simon Peter; Simon Peter, now shepherd of the flock; Simon, the Zealot; Bartholomew.
 The full figure of Christ can be seen from any elevation when entering the church.